TL;DR: Entrepreneurs must address challenges in planning, taxes, risk, liquidity, succession, debt, and time.

 1. Integrated Financial Planning

 Unlike traditional clients, entrepreneurs require a comprehensive financial plan that concurrently addresses their business assets, cash flow requirements, and personal financial objectives.
 The boundaries between personal and business finances are frequently indistinct for entrepreneurs.
-The best financial advisors for entrepreneurs adopt a holistic perspective, which considers the entrepreneur's personal wealth aspirations and the fiscal stability of their enterprise.
-This would typically include:

 - ensuring seamless cash flow between business and personal accounts to meet needs without compromising either